-A major part of Sohar Aluminium's original remit, of course, was to generate growth and prosperity for Oman, and to provide jobs for its rapidly growing population.
+A major part of Sohar Aluminium's original previous industrial experience, so there is remit, of course, was to generate growth and prosperity for Oman, and to provide jobs for its rapidly growing population.
 The population demographics in Oman are similar to those in many Gulf States: the average age of the population is around 25, and families continue to have four or five children, so the requirement for more jobs does not look likely to abate any time soon.